-Firstly, I have just finished a report for Sustrans, the national cycling infrastructure charity, on some public engagement in the design of their wonderful off-road route, the Fallowfield Loop.
+At the end of last year, I finished some public engagement work and a report for Sustrans, the national cycling infrastructure charity, on ways to improve their wonderful off-road route, the Fallowfield Loop.
 The ‘Floop’, as users know it, is an eight mile long green route (and ex-railway) through south Manchester.
 In the late 1990s local cyclists campaigned for its renovation as a cycle route, so this is a place with its roots in true public engagement with the urban landscape.
 You can read about it on the Friends of the Fallowfield Loop website.
 Based on the findings of my thesis about public engagement with transport infrastructure, I have investigated how to increase use of the Floop, through engaging people in designed improvements.
 This included organising ‘Floopfest’ which took place on the 15th September 2018.
 Take a look at my draft Floopfest report.